RY4N-L/DAT5501-AdditionalProjects/README.md

 # DAT5501 Additional Projects

 This repository contains additional projects for the DAT5501 module portfolio.
-Currently, it includes a **Calculator App** built using Python’s Tkinter library and a **Hex Pathfinding Visualiser** built with pygame using Copilot AI.
+Currently, it includes a **Calculator App** built using Python’s Tkinter library and a **Hex Pathfinding Visualiser** built with pygame.

+  PLEASE NOTE: The **Hex Pathfinding Visualiser** is currently fully AI-generated (using Copilot AI) and adapted for this project based on my original C# implementation.

 ---